paul-hammant/ngWebDriver/README.md

 # ngWebDriver

-A small library of WebDriver locators and more for AngularJS.
+A small library of WebDriver locators and more for AngularJS, for Java.

 # Status